 1. Students registered with ARS are able to send a Notification of Accommodations email to class instructors specifying the accommodations determined in collaboration with ARS.
 These accommodations will have been determined to be 'reasonable' and may include 'Flexibility in the application of the attendance requirements / policy may be required'.

 This lets you know that:

-- the student’s medical condition or disability has been verified by the submission of appropriate documentation, that they are registered with ARS and that the student's medical condition or disability may result in unavoidable absences and that
+- The student’s medical condition or disability has been verified by the submission of appropriate documentation, that they are registered with ARS and that the student's medical condition or disability may result in unavoidable absences.

 The intent is to take the “automaticity” out of the application of the attendance policy, and enable the instructor to consider the absence as 'excused' even if the standard limit of excused absences has been reached.